 Ecuador’s new immigration law permits two separate types of temporary visitors:

 *Any person who visits Ecuador with the sole intent of carrying out tourism related activities, is NOT permitted to be employed or work in Ecuador for any Ecuadorian company or organization; this rule of course does NOT apply to one’s ability to work remotely by computer or phone while as a Tourist here in Ecuador, for the benefit of carrying out the duties of their own job, business or organization that is officially domiciled outside of Ecuador itself.

-As indicated above, a FREE Tourist Visa is valid for a period of 90 days, and is generally provided automatically on arrival to Ecuador to persons from most other countries who do not need to present anything else other than their valid and unexpired Passport from their country of origin, i.e. from the US or Canada (some notable country exceptions to this FREE Tourist Visa of 90 days, currently include Afghanistan, Bangladesh, Eritrea, Ethiopia, Kenya, Nepal, Nigeria, Pakistan, Somalia, Senegal and Cuba).
+As indicated above, a FREE Tourist Visa is valid for a period of 90 days, and is generally provided automatically on arrival to Ecuador to persons from most other countries who do not need to present anything else other than their valid and unexpired Passport from their country of origin, i.e. from the US or Canada (some notable country exceptions to this FREE Tourist Visa of 90 days currently include Afghanistan, Bangladesh, Democratic Republic of the Congo, Egypt, Eritrea, Ethiopia, Kenya, Nepal, Nigeria, Pakistan, Somalia, Senegal, Cuba, Angola, Cameroon, Gambia, Ghana, Guinea, India, Iran, Iraq, Libya, Philippines, Syria, Sri Lanka, Vietnam and Yemen).
 Also as stated earlier in this article, Tourists have the option to apply for and receive an additional 90 day Tourist Visa Extension here in Ecuador.
-In the case that a Tourist wants to remain in Ecuador for a more substantial duration of time, the Tourist may also apply for a special class of extension that will provide them with an additional 180 day period as a Tourist in Ecuador (it is important to note though that such special class of extension can onlybe granted to a Tourist one time in every 5 year period, so simply put, this is NOT a way to stay in Ecuador year round).

 “Ecuador Residency Visa” types (for those desiring to “live” in Ecuador)